Content Manager

 CTI Synchronization

 The Content Manager periodically synchronizes content from the Wazuh CTI API.
-Two content contexts are managed:
+Three catalog consumers are managed:

-• Catalog context (development_0.0.3): Contains detection rules, decoders, integrations, KVDBs, and the routing policy.
+- Catalog context: Contains detection rules, decoders, integrations, KVDBs, and the routing policy.

-• IoC context (ioc_provider): Contains Indicators of Compromise for threat detection.
+- IoC context: Contains Indicators of Compromise for threat detection.

 Snapshot Initialization

-On first run (when the local offset is 0), the Content Manager performs a full snapshot initialization:
+On first run (when the local offset is 0), the Content Manager performs snapshot initialization:

-3. Indexes the content into the appropriate system indices using bulk operations.
+- It indexes content into the appropriate system indices using bulk operations and updates

 Incremental Updates

-When the local offset is behind the remote offset, the Content Manager fetches changes in batches (up to 1000 per request) and applies create, update, and delete operations to the content indices.
+When the local offset is behind the remote offset, the Content Manager fetches changes in batches (up to 1000 per request) and applies creation, update, and removal operations to the content indices.
 The local offset is updated after each successful batch.

 Sync Schedule